Our Monitor Motion Tests

 Score distribution

-Refresh Rate Compliance defines how well a monitor can make effective pixel color transitions before the screen refreshes.
-Having high compliance means your monitor can take full advantage of high refresh rates with effective response times, helping improve the appearance of motion with less overshoot and black smearing versus a less compliant monitor.
+Refresh rate compliance defines how well a monitor can make effective pixel color transitions before the screen refreshes itself.
+Having high compliance means your monitor can take full advantage of high refresh rates with effective response times.
+This helps improve the appearance of motion with less overshoot, blur, and black smearing versus a less compliant monitor.

-We use a specialized tool to measure a gray-to-gray sequence and see how well the monitor complies versus an ideal transition.
-We represent refresh rate compliance as a percentage of this ideal transition at its max refresh rate, at 120 fps, and at 60 fps, and we also measure the gray-to-gray sequence with various overdrive settings that may be available.
+We test for refresh rate compliance by using a specialized tool to measure a gray-to-gray (GTG) sequence and see how well the monitor complies versus an ideal transition.
+We represent refresh rate compliance as a percentage of this ideal transition at different frame rates, including at its max.
+We also measure the gray-to-gray sequence with various overdrive settings that may be available.

 Test results